Keep-Calm-And-Code/Island/README.md

 4   6 keys move the active hex.
 Best to use the numpad with NumLock on.
   2

 Press the first letter of the action to perform it.
 If an action has a cost and you can afford it, it will be prefixed with * e.g. to build a S)awmill, press 's'.
-You can skip to the N)ext week to just gain income.
+You can skip to the Next W)eek to just gain income.

 Each House level is home for up to 3 islanders.
 Each islander eats 4 food per week, either Grain or Fish.
 Build: